panda-re/libosi/README.md

 Pull Requests are welcome.

-### To-Do
+#### To-Do

 :pushpin: Support pointers to pointers in offset
 :pushpin: Offset should have something like a sizeof() function to better support arrays
+:pushpin: Load offsets from disk, rather than having a large dictionary which needs to be compiled
 :pushpin: Find a place to host memory snapshots for wintrospection tests
-:pushpin: Include tools and documentation for generating new profiles.
+:pushpin: Include tools and documentation for generating new profiles
-:pushpin: Load offsets from disk, rather than having a large dictionary which needs to be compiled
+:pushpin: Run cpp-check over the code before every commit